-Applicants on a Class 1 road test must do a straight line backing skill test as part of the road test.
-The purpose of the straight line backing skill test is to evaluate the driver's basic skill in controlling the vehicle and judging the vehicle's position in relation to other objects.
+backing skill test as part of the road test.
+The purpose of the straight line backing skill test is to evaluate the driver's basic skill in controlling the vehicle and judging the vehicle's position

-The applicant will have to complete the straight line backing skill test in five minutes and will be allowed to pull the vehicle ahead a maximum of three times.
+The applicant will have to complete the straight line backing vehicle ahead a maximum of three times.
 The applicant will be backing the vehicle in a designated area with two parallel lines of cones 3.7 m apart and 18.5 m in length.
 The cones represent two trailers parked at a loading dock, between which the applicant must back the trailer without touching a cone or driving outside the parallel line of cones as this would be the same as hitting another trailer.
-The applicant must stop the vehicle with the rear of the trailer within one metre before or after the last cone.
+The rear of the trailer must stop within one metre of the last set of cones and must not go past the centre cone.